Best Electrician Schools in Minnesota

 Note: The Minnesota Department of Labor and Industry carefully audits work hours.
 Keep accurate records from day one.

-Apprenticeships vs. School Programs
+Apprenticeships vs. school programs

 Some people go straight into a registered apprenticeship without first completing a trade school program.
 Others start in school, earn classroom hours, and then join an apprenticeship with fewer work hours needed.